dodocamilo/dev-study-notes/architecture/hexagonal-architecture.md

 The rule to obey is that code pertaining to the "inside" part should not leak into the "outside" part.

-For each external device there is an ‘’adapter’’ that converts the API definition to the signals needed by that device and vice versa.
+For each external device there is an "adapter" that converts the API definition to the signals needed by that device and vice versa.
 A graphical user interface or GUI is an example of an adapter that maps the movements of a person to the API of the port.

 On another side of the application, the application communicates with an external entity to get data.
 The protocol is typically a database protocol.
-From the application’s perspective, if the database is moved from a SQL database to a flat file or any other kind of database, the conversation across the API should not change.
+From the application's perspective, if the database is moved from a SQL database to a flat file or any other kind of database, the conversation across the API should not change.

 The supposed problem with layered architecture is that it let the application logic leak across the layer boundaries.

 ## Port

-The word “port” is supposed to evoke thoughts of ‘’ports’’ in an operating system, where any device that adheres to the protocols of a port can be plugged into it; and ‘’ports’’ on electronics gadgets, where again, any device that fits the mechanical and electrical protocols can be plugged in.
+The word “port” is supposed to evoke thoughts of "ports" in an operating system, where any device that adheres to the protocols of a port can be plugged into it; and "ports" on electronics gadgets, where again, any device that fits the mechanical and electrical protocols can be plugged in.

 The protocol for a port is given by the purpose of the conversation between the two devices.

 The protocol takes the form of an application program interface \(API\).

-### References
+## References

 [https://alistair.cockburn.us/hexagonal-architecture/](https://alistair.cockburn.us/hexagonal-architecture/)